 Justin’s Note: When we originally published this list of holiday eCommerce tips way back in 2009, it was one of the original installments of our “The Marketing Experts” series.
 Many of the ideas included in this post were originally sent to us straight from Atlanta’s own Jason Capshaw.

 Over the last decade-plus since it was published, the strategies outlined here as “SEO tips” have simply become “SEO best practices,” so we have expanded the list from 9 to the more than 30 you see listed below today.
 Enjoy these SEO tips and good luck this season with your eCommerce holiday planning!

 There are many SEO opportunities during the holidays.
 Taking advantage of them not only increases holiday traffic and sales, but can benefit an ecommerce store year round.

 Google Trends provides a projection for how many searches Google expects over the next few months if there is enough search data.
 Focus your holiday SEO efforts on those keywords that tend to trend upwards at the end of the year or are trending upwards steadily over time.

-How many pages do you have on the second or third page of Google?
-It may be more than you think.
-I recently found 1,200 search terms for which a small website was ranking on the second or third page.
-By restructuring some of the site’s navigation and some simple link building, their traffic doubled within a month.
+For one luxury retailer that we work with, we recently found 1,200 search terms for which their website was ranking on the second or third page.
+By restructuring some of the site’s navigation, implementing some simple link building, and writing some unique product copy, their traffic doubled within a month.

 You can start digging by using a service like SEMrush to see what pages they have identified on the second or third pages of Google.